 - Take the help being offered.
 Reach out if you need more.
 The homeschooling community is huge.
-We do not sit at home, lock the doors, draw the curtains.
+We do not sit at home, lock the doors, and draw the curtains.
 Homeschoolers reach out to our groups.
 We build communities and find the resources for our kids.
-During this corona pandemic, people are available and happy to help.
-The struggle is normal don’t be afraid to shelve your day and ask for help.
+During this time of transition, people are available and happy to help.
+The struggle is normal do not be afraid to shelve your day and ask for help.

 - Be fun.
 If you are doing any kind of physical training rest days are a requirement.
 Same thing for your brain.
 You are at home now.
 Your rest day could be on a Wednesday.
 Get nuts, do something unexpected, play with your kids, have a picnic, stay up late and look at constellations and roast s’mores.

 - Focus on Yourself – This is hard.
 Make sure you are caring for yourself because a crazy mama is no good to her kids.
 In an airline emergency, you put your mask on first.
 Same thing at home.
 Wake up early, stay up late, take a bath, take a walk – just do that thing that helps you reset yourself.